GCPlot/gcplot-knowledge-base/log-files-processing/configuring-analyze.md

 * `Region` - the Amazon region where your bucket is located.
 * `Path Prefix` - the path to the root folder where log files will reside.

-And that's it!
 If properly configured, [gcpc](/log-files-processing/connector-installation-and-configuration.md) will upload all your GC log files into this S3 storage, and GCPlot Platform will then be taking them from here as well.

 > ### Important!
 >